 - Hydrolyzed wheat protein (Hydroxypropyl Polysiloxane)

-What happens if I use a shampoo with silicone?
+What happens when I use a shampoo with silicones?

-At first your hair seems to be shiny and you can get through it with your brush, but silicones build up.
-This happens when you start using a product with silicone for a longer period of time.
-Your hair will look duller and it will feel heavier.
-This is due to the build-up of silicone.
-This will make you wash your hair even more often and you end up in a vicious circle.
+At first your hair seems to get shiny and you can get through it well with your brush, but silicones accumulate.
+This happens when you start using a product with silicones for an extended period of time.
+Your hair will start to look duller and it will feel heavier.
+This is due to the build-up of silicones.
+This will cause you to wash your hair even more often and you will end up in a vicious cycle.